jonniebigodes/fcc-isqa/readme.md

 * [Mongodb] - Best of relational with the innovations of NOSQL
 * [Axios]   - Simple Promise based http request package
 * [Helmet] - Express.js security with HTTP headers.
+* [Material-UI] - A set of react components that implement Google's Material Design

 And of course the implementation of the projects themselves are open source with a [git-repo-url]